Interior Eigensolver Based on Rational Filter with Composite rule: Numerical experiment

-\Cref{tab:circuitinformation} lists detail information about matrices used in our numerical experiments as well as their target regions.
-The last column of \cref{tab:circuitinformation} includes the runtime ratio of the matrix factorization and solving, where the solving runtime is the averaged cost of backward substitutions on a single vector.
+The class of non-Hermitian generalized eigenvalue problems comes from the model order reduction tasks~\cite{alignment, PRIMA} in the circuit simulation~\cite{circuitsimulation}.
+Matrices are constructed based on quasi-two-dimensional square power grids of size $n_x \times n_x \times 10$.
+The non-Hermitian matrix pencil is $(G, C)$, and the pattern and distribution of eigenvalues for $n_x=10$ are shown in \cref{fig: circuit}.
+One can find the matrix construction details in \cref{sec: construct}. \Cref{tab:circuitinformation} lists information about matrices used in our numerical experiments as well as their target regions.
+The last column of \cref{tab:circuitinformation} includes the runtime ratio of one matrix factorization and one triangular solve.
 In all cases, there are 20 eigenvalues in their target regions and we adopt $n_\mathrm{col} = 24$.
 Reference eigenvalues are calculated by \texttt{eigs} in MATLAB.
 The stopping criteria of GMRES is $10^{-9}$.
-Numerical results are reported in \cref{tab:circuitperformance}.
+The convergence behaviors are illustrated in \cref{fig: circuiterror}.
+Runtime is reported in \cref{tab: circuitperformance}.
 The italic values therein are estimated numbers since the simple rule runs out of memory for those settings.
-The convergence behaviors are illustrated in \cref{fig:circuiterror}.